liquity/bold/README.md

 To mitigate this, users should use tight but not exact checks for the `_maxUpfrontFee`.

 ### 14 - Stability Pool claiming and compounding Yield can be used to gain a slightly higher rate of rewards
-The StabilityPool doesn't automatically compound Bold yield gains to depositors

-All deposits are added to `totalBoldDeposits`.

-Claimable yields are not part of `totalBoldDeposits`.
+The StabilityPool doesn't automatically compound Bold yield gains to depositors.
+All deposits are added to `totalBoldDeposits` - but claimable yields are not part of `totalBoldDeposits`.

-Claiming bold allows to receive the corresponding yield and it does increase `totalBoldDeposits`.
+When a depositor claims their BOLD yield they may choose to add it directly to their deposit - which does increase `totalBoldDeposits`.

-If we compare a deposit that never claims, against one that compound their claims.

-The depositor compounding their claims will technically receive the rewards that could have been received by the passive depositor.
+Thus, if we compare a deposit that never claims gainst one that frequently "compounds" their yield gains by adding it to their deposit, the depositor compounding their claims will technically receive some of the rewards that could have been received by the passive depositor, due to the pro-rata reward scheme.

-Meaning that claiming frequently is the preferred strategy.
+This simply means that frequently claiming and adding BOLD yield gains to one's deposit is the preferred strategy.

 ### 15. Urgent Redemptions Premium can worsen the ICR when Trove Coll Value < Debt Value * .1
 If ICR is less than 101% , urgent redemptions with 1% premium reduce the ICR of a Trove.